Smoked Pork Butt

 Sprinkle On the Seasoning

-Next, mix together salt, pepper, and paprika in a shaker and shake it all over the pork:
+Next, mix together salt, pepper, and paprika in a shaker for your dry rub, and shake it all over the outside:

-Place the pork butt on the smoker, and make sure to add a pan full of water to the grate.
+Place the pork butt on a smoker set to 275 degrees F, fat side up, and make sure to add a pan full of water to the grate.

 Smoke the pork for 3 hours, undisturbed, at which point it should look like this:

-Spritz the meat with water or apple cider vinegar, and keep cooking for 3 more hours, spritzing the pork at every 1 hour interval:
+Spritz the meat with a spray bottle filled with water or apple cider vinegar, and keep cooking for 3 more hours, spritzing at every 1 hour interval:

 Why Do You Spritz The Meat?